RuneSchool/RuneSchool.github.io/_posts/2024-4-11-runes-and-sounds.md

 Each circle is saying "your pronunciation of this rune is somewhere in here".

 From here, we can make adjustments to the territorial boundaries in order to develop spelling *systems*.
+A map of where each vowel rune lives on the IPA vowel chart is not enough to help people use the runes to spell.
+Users need to understand guidelines for how to treat various lexical sets of words.